BarbaraTempl/isipedia-text-generator/test-data/river-flood/ISIMIP-projections/PAK/river-flood-PAK.md

 * Following the higher-emissions scenario (RCP6.0) which can entail over 3 degrees Celsius of global warming by the end of the century (2081-2100), this factor is projected to reach 1.001 for the land area affected to river flood (to 1.001%) and 1.002 for the population exposed to river floods (to 0.229%).

 * Pakistan ranks (ranking-value: land-area-affected-by-river-flood-relative-changes_ISIMIP-projections_versus-temperature-change_PAK value: position temperature:2) with regards to its relative change in land area affected by river floods at 2 degrees Celsius of global warming in comparison to a situation without anthropogenic climate change.
-For the relative change in population exposed to river floods, Pakistan’s ranking is (ranking-value: land-area-affected-by-river-flood-relative-changes_ISIMIP-projections_versus-temperature-change_PAK value: position temperature:2).
+For the relative change in population exposed to river floods, Pakistan’s ranking is (ranking-value: population-exposed-to-river-flood-relative-changes_ISIMIP-projections_versus-temperature-change_PAK value: position temperature:2).

 ### Results